Paulo Campos: Nuclear medicine

-Campos initiated the construction of the first [radionuclide|radioisotope] laboratory in the Philippines.
+Campos initiated the construction of the first radioisotope laboratory in the Philippines.
 With funding provided by the International Atomic Energy Authority and other Philippine institutions, the Emilio Aguinaldo College was established at the Philippine General Hospital.
 As a result, it was made possible for the first time in the country to conduct such procedures as the basal metabolism test and radioactive iodine therapy At the clinic, and with funding from the IAEA and later, the World Health Organization, Campos conducted considerable research on goiter, a common medical problem in the Philippines.
 His team first suggested the injection of iodized oil (see poppyseed oil) to goiter patients, a treatment later advocated by the WHO.

 Through the thyroid clinic, Campos likewise pursued research on whether there was a genetic factor that contributed to endemic goiter.
 His findings, as contained in a paper that he published in 1961, proposed that the iodine intake deficiency thought to be the main cause of goiter was just one of the triggering factors of the disease, and that physiology and anatomy proved to be more important considerations as some people were born without the enzyme necessary to take in trace elements such as iodine even if it were present in food and water.